 - 21 days, according to Maxwell Maltz in Psycho–Cybernetics

-- 10.000 hours, according to Malcom Gladwell in Outliers
+- 10.000 hours, according to Malcolm Gladwell in Outliers

 - 18-254 days, according to Philippa Lally & colleagues from University College London, in a study in 2010

-What the coach is looking for is for the new habit to become a default for the coachee (thus leaving space for the coachee to work on different behaviours or habits).
+The coach is looking for the new habit to become a default for the coachee (thus leaving space for the coachee to work on different behaviours or habits).

-Discovery 5: Resonant relationships & social identify groups
+Discovery 5: Resonant relationships & social identity groups

-As mentioned, coaching with compassion is not only centred on the coach – coachee relationship, but on other relationships that the coachee has (or will develop), that will help her achieve her ideal self.
+As mentioned, coaching with compassion is centred on the coach-coachee relationship and other relationships that the coachee has (or will develop) that will help her achieve her ideal self.

-In this stage, the coach helps the coachee understand that she needs continuous assistance from a network of trusted, supportive, resonant relationship with others (not necessarily her closest, family, friends, partner, etc.).
+In this stage, the coach helps the coachee understand that she needs continuous assistance from a network of trusted, supportive, resonant relationships with others (not necessarily her closest family, friends, partner, etc.).

-The coach is, ideally, part of this network herself, having a resonant relationship with the coachee, based on genuine care, and an overall positive emotional tone.
-Care and positivity is what the coachee is looking for in the relationships with others as well.
-That’s why the coachee might end some relationships during her coaching, if those don’t help her achieve her ideal life.
+The coach is, ideally, part of this network herself, having a resonant relationship with the coachee based on genuine care and an overall positive emotional tone.
+Care and positivity are what the coachee is looking for in relationships with others as well.
+That’s why the coachee might end some relationships during her coaching if they don’t help her achieve her ideal life.

-This network of relationships act like a personal board of directors for the coachee, supporting, encouraging and even holding the coachee accountable at times.
+This network of relationships acts as a personal board of directors for the coachee, supporting, encouraging, and even holding the coachee accountable at times.

-The group plays one more role into the coachee’s life: they help her overcome her blind spots, showing her things she doesn’t see, a reality test.
+The group plays one more role in the coachee’s life: they help her overcome her blind spots, showing the things she doesn’t see, a reality test.

 Coaching with compassion drives its knowledge from research, especially neuroscience research.
-As a consequence, there’s a strong focus on how a coach can help people drive long-lasting change.
+Consequently, there’s a strong focus on how a coach can help people drive long-lasting change.

 For change to last, it has to be intentional and internally motivated.
-Thus it’s essential for the coach to not have an agenda and entirely focusing on the coachee: their vision on how their life should be, not the coach’s.
+Thus, it’s essential for the coach to not have an agenda and entirely focus on the coachee: their vision of how their life should be.

-The coach will ask open, thought-provoking questions (e.g. “What’s important to you in your life?”) to activate the coachee’s parasympathetic nervous system (PSE), associated with emotions such as awe, joy, gratitude, curiosity.
-This way, you help the coachee enter her PEA (positive emotional attractor).
+The coach will ask open, thought-provoking questions (e.g. “What’s important to you in your life?“) to activate the coachee’s parasympathetic nervous system (PSE), associated with emotions such as awe, joy, gratitude, and curiosity.
+You help the coachee enter her PEA state (positive emotional attractor).

 Thus to evoke the PEA in us and others, we need to incite positive feelings and activate the EN at the same time, as the formula below: